Lena Ek

-Lena Ek (born 16 January 1958 in Mönsterås, Kalmar County) is a Swedish politician who served as Minister for the Environment from 2011 to 2014.
+Lena Ek (born 16 January 1958) is a Swedish politician who served as Minister for the Environment from 2011 to 2014.
 She is a former Member of the European Parliament and Member of the Riksdag.
 She is a member of the Centre Party, part of the Alliance of Liberals and Democrats for Europe.

 She sat on the European Parliament's Committee on Industry, Research and Energy.
 She was also a substitute for the Committee on Women's Rights and Gender Equality and the Committee on the Environment, Public Health and Food Safety, and a member of the delegation to the ACP-EU Joint Parliamentary Assembly.

-Her son, Magnus Ek, was chairman of the Centre Party Youth from 2015 to 2019.